2025 shootings of Minnesota legislators

+2025 murder spree in Minnesota, U.S.

-On June 14, 2025, Minnesota state representative Melissa Hortman was assassinated in a shooting at her home in Brooklyn Park, Minnesota, United States.
-Hortman, the leader of the state House Democratic caucus, was killed alongside her husband, Mark.
-Earlier that morning, state senator John Hoffman and his wife, Yvette, were shot and seriously injured in their home in nearby Champlin and hospitalized.
-Police responding to the attack on the Hoffmans checked on the Hortmans' home, where a man fired at them.
-The shooter escaped, sparking the most extensive manhunt in Minnesota history.
+In the early morning of June 14, 2025, Minnesota state representative Melissa Hortman was assassinated at her home in Brooklyn Park, Minnesota, United States, by Vance Boelter.
+Hortman, the leader of the state House Democratic caucus, was shot and killed alongside her husband, Mark.
+Less than two hours earlier, Democratic state senator John Hoffman and his wife, Yvette, were shot and seriously injured by Boelter at their home in nearby Champlin and hospitalized.
+Police responding to the attack on the Hoffmans checked on the Hortmans' home, where Boelter fired at them.
+He then escaped, sparking the most extensive manhunt in Minnesota history.

-The authorities identified 57-year-old Vance Luther Boelter as a suspect and captured him on the evening of June 15 in Green Isle, Minnesota.
+The authorities quickly identified 57-year-old Boelter as a suspect and captured him on the evening of June 15 in Green Isle, Minnesota.
 He was federally charged with murder, stalking, and firearms offenses.
-The state charged Boelter with two counts of second-degree murder and two counts of attempted second-degree murder.
-Hennepin County attorney Mary Moriarty announced her intention to upgrade the charges to first-degree murder before a grand jury.
+The state charged Boelter with two counts of second-degree murder and two counts of attempted second-degree murder; a grand jury upgraded the state's murder charges to first-degree on August 15.
+On June 11, 2026, Boelter pleaded guilty to all the federal charges.
+On July 23, 2026, Boelter was sentenced to two consecutive life sentences without the possibility of parole.
+Boelter said he planned the attacks alone over several months, and that he had intended to "shift the balance of power" in Minnesota's legislature by killing at least four Democratic lawmakers.

-The two victims were members of the Democratic Party-affiliated DFL.
+Both Hortman and Hoffman were members of the Democratic Party-affiliated DFL.
 Federal charging documents described Boelter as acting with "the intent to kill, injure, harass, and intimidate Minnesota legislators".
-Governor Tim Walz called the shooting "an act of targeted political violence".
+Minnesota governor Tim Walz called the shooting "an act of targeted political violence".
 Inside Boelter's vehicle was a list of nearly 70 people, including abortion rights advocates, Democratic politicians, and abortion providers.